 - Quartz comes in a vast array of colors: Granite is a natural stone, thus the colors it comes in are all-natural colors such as grays, browns, tans and white with slight variations in hue.
 In the process of mixing the elements together to create quartz countertops, dyes can be added to produce brilliantly colored quartz slabs.
 Arch City Granite carries the most popular earth tone quartz slabs but for more adventurous, exciting options, we have beautiful, monochromatic colors such as red, blue, green, pure white, orange and many more colors you will love.

 - Quartz has a uniform pattern: Granite is created in nature millions of years ago under intense pressure and heat, forming unique veining and patterns in each slab.
 These give the granite stone character.
 Quartz is manufactured under controlled conditions by mixing desired kinds and proportions of pigments.
-It has a uniform appearance and pattern.
+It has a uniform appearance and pattern, making it a popular stone trend in Chesterfield, MO, St. Louis, and beyond.

 - Quartz is practically nonporous: Being an engineered stone, one unique quality to quartz is that it is practically nonporous.
 While both quartz and granite are exceptionally durable, granites are natural stone that, based on the minerals that comprise it as well as naturally occurring fissures in the stone, will vary in porosity.
 Due to this; under the right circumstances, granite can stain.
 To prevent this, granites must be sealed to keep stains from seeping in.
 However, with quartz countertops, you will never need to seal, making them easier to maintain.